 Invitations: For an informal seasonal shindig – just write the party details of time, date, where and RSVP in your normal Christmas cards.
 You’ll just have to get them out a little earlier.
-Alternatively, send some jolly invitations like the Christmas Baubles invitations or the sweet Penguin Party invitations to get people in the party spirit.
+Alternatively, send some jolly invitations to get people in the party spirit.
 If you’re having a smaller do you could send each of your guests a Christmas tree decoration and tie a label with the party details to it.
-Soft fabric decorations such as the Funky Star Christmas Tree decorations would be easy to pop in the post.
+Soft felt decorations such as the Felt Heart Christmas Tree decorations would be easy to pop in the post.
 Avoid fragile baubles though!

 Decorations: “Deck the halls with boughs of holly, Fa-la-la-la-la, la-la-la-la.”
 Welcome your guests out of the cold and into a cosy Christmas home complete with festive decorations.
 A pretty wreath or some foil silver star balloons on the door would set the right tone.
 Hang some mistletoe above the door too to meet and greet your guests with a giggle.
-Children will love running into the party room through the Santa’s Beard door decoration.
+Children will love running into the party room through a Metallic Gold Door Decoration.
 Silver, gold, green and red are the obvious Christmas colours so you could choose any decorations in those colours.

-Don’t forget to use what you already have so switch on your Green Christmas Tree lights, turn up the carols and put the Christmas cards you’ve been sent on display too.
-The santa and snowman ribbon garland and snowflake string decoration will add some lovely finishing touches.
-Less subtle but with serious wonderland wow factor is the 3ft Santa balloon or a fun scene setter like the Santa and his reindeer to transform your room.
+Don’t forget to use what you already have so switch on your Christmas Tree lights, turn up the carols and put the Christmas cards you’ve been sent on display too.
+This Merry Christmas Garland and snowflake string decoration will add some lovely finishing touches.
+Less subtle but with serious wonderland wow factor is the supershape foil reindeer balloon or a fun scene setter to transform your room.

 Decorate your buffet table or dining table with a green and red holly centerpiece, red and gold table gems and Merry Christmas table confetti.